bglindner/CEE6720_BIO6720/lab03.md

 # Discussion

 1. Why did we use two different binning software in this exercise?
 Explain what is meant by MAG dereplication and how we accomplished this in our exercise.
-2. What is a "single copy marker gene" in the context of measuring genome completeness and contamination?
-Can you provide examples of these genes?
+2. Define "single copy marker genes" in the context of measuring genome completeness and contamination.
+Provide examples of these types of genes.
 3. What taxonomic database did we classify our MAGs with?
 What gene database(s) did `bakta` use for annotating our genomes?
 4. Approximately how long does it take for the total sewage-associated signal to fade in the time series?
 5. Did the populations represented by your MAGs share similar decay patterns?
 If they were different, hypothesize why that might be.